ktraister/endless_waltz/docs/security/README.md

 enforced on Server/Client side by Go/JS.
 This is enforced on reset as well.

 ### CSRF
-CSRF is possible with the current webapp implementation.
-Will be addressing in issue #199.
+CSRF was possible with the old webapp implementation.
+Addressed in issue #199.

 ## NGINX